 But…things are changing!

-Nowadays, organisations are following a positive approach towards the women returnees and paving the way for them to re-enter the workforce.
-As Neha Bagaria, Founder of JobsForHer.com, a connecting portal to enable women to restart their careers after a break for marriage/motherhood or elderly-care tells us, “When we launched JobsForHer, women told us that they were often advised to hide the gap in their resumes.
+“When we launched JobsForHer, women told us that they were often advised to hide the gap in their resumes.
 We were appalled.
-How could a woman who put the breaks on her career for the sake of her family, be penalized for it – in fact, they should be rewarded.
-We were determined to find companies that value such women for their dedication, and thus launched a portal that is specifically for women on a career break.
-Our efforts were rewarded and today we have over 500 companies on our portal who have thrown open their doors to welcome these women back.”
+How could a woman who put the brakes on her career for the sake of her family, be penalized for it – in fact, they should be rewarded?
+We were determined to find companies that value such women for their dedication and thus launched a portal that is specifically for women on a career break.
+Our efforts were rewarded, and today we have over 500 companies on our portal who have thrown open their doors to welcome these women back.”

-These are just some of the many reasons that demand for women returning to work is now on a fast-track.
+These are just some of the many reasons that the demand for women returning to work is now on a fast track.

-Your past experience means that you have worked and gained insights for a period of time.
-This gives you an added advantage of being a experienced professional compared to a out-of-college grad.
+Your experience means that you have worked and gained insights for a period of time.
+This gives you the added advantage of being an experienced professional compared to an out-of-college grad.
 Moreover, this isn’t limited to functional skills alone, but also essential soft skills such as managing conflict at work or communicating with peers – all of which you are likely to have built up over time.

-As you are experienced, the organisation will have to invest fewer resources to train you in the required skillset.
+As you are experienced, the organization will have to invest fewer resources to train you in the required skill set.

-Most organisations today cater to a very diverse customer base.
+Most organizations today cater to a very diverse customer base.
 A diverse employee base can help meet diverse customer needs.
-Organisations are therefore focusing strongly on recruiting, developing and retaining female talent, certainly helping women to join the workforce.
+Organizations are therefore focusing strongly on recruiting, developing and retaining female talent, certainly helping women to join the workforce.